-BIOGRAPHYE.
-Lyle Cain, Jr., MD specializes in arthroscopy and treatment of sports-related injuries, as well as open and arthroscopic treatment of knee, shoulder and elbow injuries.
+E. Lyle Cain, Jr., MD specializes in arthroscopy and treatment of sports-related injuries, as well as open arthroscopic treatment of the knee, shoulder and elbow injuries.
 In addition, he is certified to treat cartilage injuries in the knee with articular cartilage implantation and meniscal transplantation.

 Dr. Cain has presented papers and instructional courses for the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine and The International Society for Arthroscopy and Knee Surgery on the evaluation, diagnosis and treatment of knee, shoulder and elbow injuries.
 Dr. Cain's orthopaedic research extends to the treatment of ulnar collateral ligament injuries of the elbow in baseball players.

 A native of Birmingham, Dr. Cain graduated from the University of Alabama with bachelor's degree in chemical engineering.
 He earned his medical degree from the University of Alabama School of Medicine.
 He completed a general surgery internship at the University of Tennessee in Memphis, followed by a position as chief resident at the University of Tennessee-Campbell Clinic in Memphis.
 He then completed an orthopaedic sports medicine fellowship with James R. Andrews, M.D., and William G. Clancy, Jr., M.D., at the American Sports Medicine Institute (ASMI).
 Following his fellowship training, he was invited to become a member of the Alabama Sports Medicine and Orthopaedic Center and later founded the Andrews Sports Medicine & Orthopaedic Center.